• Skip to primary navigation

 Murmurs are classified by intensity and location.

-Because a murmur is simply auditory proof of turbulent blood flow somewhere in the heart, many conditions can create a murmur.
+Because a murmur is simply auditory proof of turbulent blood flow somewhere in the heart, many aspects of heart disease in dogs can be accompanied by a murmur.
 Some are more concerning than others.

 Innocent murmurs

-In young puppies, a heart murmur could be physiologic ( i.e. a result of normal processes in the heart).
-In this case, the murmur occurs because the pup is growing rapidly or is a large breed.
-This type of murmur is also known as an innocent murmur since it is not usually significant.
+In young puppies, a heart murmur could be physiologic (a result of normal processes in the heart).
+In these cases, the murmur occurs because the pup is growing rapidly, especially in large breeds.
+This type of murmur is also known as an innocent murmur since it is not usually a sign of a problem.
 It typically goes away on its own after a few weeks.

 Some puppies may be born with innocent murmurs that go away as they get older.